tiayyba/CYT180_Lab1/README.md

 ### Your Task

-* Add one more course to the list
+* Add one more course to the list using the `append` mthod.
-* Use a loop to print:
+* Use a for loop to print each course in the format:

   ```
   I am enrolled in CYT180
+  I am enrolled in CYS101
+  I am enrolled in DBS211
+  I am enrolled in NET101
   ```
 * Print the total number of courses.
 * Take a screenshot and include it in the PDF under Task 4